-2. The faculty sponsor is responsible for serving as the on-campus coordinator and supervisor of the internship.
-As such, the faculty sponsor must approve the internship MOU, must maintain contact with the site supervisor to insure that the MOU is implemented properly, and is responsible for submitting the final grade to the Registrar’s Office.
+2. The Director of Internship is responsible for serving as the on-campus coordinator and supervisor of the internship.
+As such, the Director of Internship must approve the internship MOU, must maintain contact with the site supervisor to insure that the MOU is implemented properly, and is responsible for submitting the final grade to the Registrar’s Office.

-3. The faculty sponsor must be available for regular contact with the student during the internship.
+3. The Director of Internship must be available for regular contact with the student during the internship.

 1. The site supervisor is the person who will serve as the direct contact for the student during the internship.

-2. The site supervisor is responsible for providing a mid-semester and final evaluation of the student’s activities to the faculty sponsor for use in grading the student’s overall experience.
+2. The site supervisor is responsible for providing a mid-semester and final evaluation of the student’s activities to the Internship Director for use in grading the student’s overall experience.